 Prescription Drugs

 If your dog has anxiety issues on a normal day, you may need to consider prescription drugs to help him stay calm during your move.
-Talk to your vet about the best solutions for you and your dog.
+Consult with your veterinarian about the best solutions for you and your dog.

 Tip #3: Choosing a Stress-Free Moving Method

-Moving day without any doubt is the most stressed day of the entire moving process for you and your dog.
-We’ve used just about every method of moving, from moving ourselves, to hiring professional movers, to using moving Pods.
+Moving day, without any doubt, is the most stressful day of the entire moving process for you and your dog.
+We’ve used just about every method of moving, from moving ourselves to hiring professional movers to using moving Pods.

 Hiring Professional Movers

-The least stressful method of moving for me as a human was using professional movers.
-I didn’t have to lift any boxes or heavy furniture… just direct 4 strong men to do it for me.
-For our dogs, the act of having strangers in our house taking our stuff away was pretty stressful.
-But I was able to take some time out of my supervisory position to spend with the dogs calming them, reassuring them all was going to be okay.
+The least stressful method of moving for me was using professional movers.
+I didn’t have to lift any boxes or heavy furniture… I just had to direct four strong men to do it for me.
+For our dogs, the act of having strangers in our house and taking their belongings away was pretty stressful.
+However, I was able to take some time out of my supervisory position to spend with the dogs, calming them and reassuring them that everything would be okay.

-The first time we had movers I kept our dogs in an empty room to ensure they didn’t escape the many open doors.
-They barked a lot and acted very stressed out with this process.
+The first time we had movers, I kept our dogs in an empty room to ensure they didn’t escape through the many open doors.
+They barked a lot and appeared very stressed by this process.
 The second time we had movers, I sent our dog JJ to doggy daycare (see Tip #4).

 Moving Ourselves with Family and Friends

-Moving by yourself may be the least expensive way to move, but you have to have a few strong men willing to help.
+Moving by yourself may be the least expensive way to move, but you’ll need a few strong men willing to help.
 We’ve moved ourselves more than any other moving option.
 I think it was the least stressful for our dogs, as it was only us and people they knew.

-Again, keeping the dogs in an empty room so they don’t run away is important.
+Again, keeping the dogs in an empty room is important so they don’t run away.
 Even though our dogs know to stay in their yard and would never run away, with all the anxiety, I wouldn’t want to take the chance of them freaking out and taking off.

 Renting Moving Pods